No rest for the weary: Husky men set to wrap up busy end to regular season with back-to-back games at Arizona State

 Arizona State has not had its full roster for any game this season and it’s uncertain if freshmen standouts Josh Christopher and Marcus Bagley — who both missed the past three games — will be available Tuesday.

-Still, preseason All-American Remy Martin, has been arguably the Pac-12’s best player in the past four weeks while averaging 24.9 points in seven games.
+Still, preseason All-American Remy Martin has been arguably the Pac-12’s best player in the past four weeks while averaging 24.9 points in seven games.

-“They led UCLA for 39 minutes and loss at the end,” Hopkins said referring to ASU’s 80-79 defeat last Saturday.
+“They led UCLA for 39 minutes and lost at the end,” Hopkins said, referring to ASU’s 80-79 defeat last Saturday.
 “This is a team that’s highly capable and when … all cylinders are going at the same time they can beat anybody in the country.
 So it will be a great test for us.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.